SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-how-to-be-a-good-product-owner/rule.md

 >
 > **Adam Cogan** - Professional Scrum Trainer, Scrum.org, during a TechEd session

+## What about the Scrum Master?

-It is also recommended that the Scrum Master is from the development consultant company and supports the Product Owner in the Agile practices.
-See [Does your Scrum Master support the Product Owner](/scrum-master-support-product-owner)
+It is recommended that the Scrum Master is from the development consultant company and supports the Product Owner in the Agile practices.
+See [Does your Scrum Master support the Product Owner?](/scrum-master-support-product-owner)